sisoe24/vimdcc/README.md

 This is a list of the most important issues that I am aware of.

 - The `e` motion does not respect the punctuation characters.
-- The `a` text object is not working properly.
 - The `VISUAL LINE` mode fails to select the last line if the cursor is at the end of the line.
 - `o` and `O` commands do not indent the new line.